 The region of Basilicata, in Italy, forms the instep of the Italian “boot.”
 It borders Campania, Calabria, and the Tyrrhenian Sea.
 It is not a large region, as it measures only 9,987 sq km.
 The capital of Basilicata is Potenza, its two provinces Potenza and Matera.
 Its population is only 611,000.

 Basilicata, or Lucania, Italy as it is sometimes called, has little in the way of economic clout.
 Agriculture plays a major role in the region of Basilicata, despite the fact that dry weather and scarce underground water supplies make farming difficult.

 In the Italian region, they grow olives, plums, and cereals, and they also raise sheep and goats.
 Fishing is also a relatively common activity in the region.
 Industry centers around chemicals and natural gas.
 About 55% of the population is employed in the tertiary sector, though many of these positions could also be considered agricultural.
 In Basilicata, about 32% is employed in industry, and about 13% of the workforce is employed in agriculture.

-The region of Basilicata had a rough start.
-One of the first tribes to settle the region was the Lyki from Asia Minor.
-They were followed by the Greeks sometime between 7 and 8 B.C.
-As waves of invaders sought to take over the region the local Italic population fought back, even the Romans who were well know for their conquests had a difficult time taking over the region.
+The region of Basilicata, Italy had a rough start.
+One of the first tribes to settle in the area was the Lyki from Asia Minor.
+They were followed by the Greeks, sometime between the 7th and 8th century BC.
+As waves of invaders tried to take over the region, the local Italic populations fought back!
+Even the Romans, who were well known for their conquests, had a difficult time taking over the region.

-Basilicata is a mountainous region.
-Though most of the mountains are arid and craggy the Lucanian Dolomites are a particularly nice area of the Apennines.
+Basilicata is a mountainous region in Italy.
+Though most of the mountains are arid and craggy, the Lucanian Dolomites are a particularly nice area of the Apennines.
 This area is highly wooded and has a number of picturesque little lakes.
-Over all the Basilicatan landscape is rouged and primitive, making it a wonderful place to get back on touch with nature.
+Overall, Basilicata’s landscape is rugged and primitive, making it a wonderful place to get back in touch with nature.

 By Jamie Sue Austin